 Get started as a facilitator for TeamUp and spend approximately five hours per week facilitating sports, games, and physical activities for refugee children or teenagers at a (emergency) shelter location near you.

 As a facilitator for TeamUp, you provide psychosocial support to refugee children and teenagers through sports, games, and physical activities.
 They learn to cope with their emotions in a playful manner, gain more confidence, and thus build a hopeful future.
 You will be trained and guided in advance.
-You will start with an enthusiastic team of at least four volunteers at a shelter location close to you
+You will start with an enthusiastic team with other volunteers at a shelter location close to you

 There are currently approximately 165 active volunteers for TeamUp.

 TeamUp is active in 40 shelter centers across the entire country.

 In 2022, more than 3650 children and young people participated in TeamUp in the Netherlands.

 At a fixed time during the week, you and your team supervise play and exercise activities for refugee children aged 6 to 18 years.
 These activities have a theme and a purpose.
 In a playful way, children learn to deal with emotions such as anger, fear and stress.
 You also have a signaling function.
 You learn how to recognize worrisome behavior and, if necessary, refer children to specialized care and guidance.

 TeamUp was developed five years ago by Save the Children, War Child and UNICEF Netherlands.
 They bundled their years of global expertise together in a program for refugee children in the Netherlands – and far beyond.